 - Social Media (Twitter, Facebook, My Space, You Tube, blogging platforms)

 - Other mobile phone platforms

 - Web cameras

 - Digital projectors

 - Other nonstandard software, hardware and applications as needed and approved

 Staff Training and Support

-• Assist staff in writing/adapting materials for web-based or digital-based formats.
+- Assist staff in creating/adapting materials for web-based or digital-based formats.

 Two to three years experience and/or education in relevant field (such as management information systems, digital communication, instructional design).
 Demonstrated experience with a variety of web-based and digital technologies.
 Excellent communication skills with strong commitment to internal customer service.
 Bachelor's degree (B. A.) in Computer Science or related field from four-year college or university preferred.